TheoDrHashiriya/DMus_Payday/README.md

 6. Load both the new music pack archive and the mod into GZDoom.

 ### Load Order
-- Load any music packs before the mod.
+- Load DMus_Payday, and any other music packs, before DoomDynMus.

 ### Usage
 - See the mod page's [Features list](https://forum.zdoom.org/viewtopic.php?f=43&t=72207#p1188860).